Wallerberdina, South Australia

 Wallerberdina is a locality in the Australian state of South Australia located about 345 km north of the state capital of Adelaide and about 40 km west of the town of Hawker.

 It is located on the plain between Lake Torrens in the west and the Flinders Ranges in the east.
 Its boundaries approximate those of the cadastral unit of the Hundred of Warrakimbo.

 The traditional owners of the area are the Banggarla peoples.

 The 2016 Australian census which was conducted in August 2016 reports that Wallerberdina and two adjoining localities had no people living within the boundaries of the geographic classification known as the State Suburb of Wallerberdina.

 Wallerberdina is located within the federal division of Grey, the state electoral district of Giles, the Pastoral Unincorporated Area of South Australia and the state government region of the Far North.
+Plans to build a nuclear waste dump in the area were defeated in 2019 following community opposition.